Idaho set to ban Biological boys from girl sports

 The video below (please follow the link at bottom) from Monty Python is a good argument for separating biological boys from biological girls in sports.

-In addition, the politically correct and the LGBT community will scream we’re hurting somebody’s feelings (as if that should be against the law).
+The politically correct and LGBT community will also scream we’re hurting somebody’s feelings (as if that should be against the law).

 However, they aren’t really concerned about